 waterways-banner.jpg

-Some of our catchments are still in a relatively natural state while others have been heavily developed, with natural creek lines replaced by concrete channels to control flooding.
-This has had a large impact on our creeks and rivers.
+Some parts of our catchments remain in a natural state, while others have been heavily modified.
+In urbanised areas, natural creek lines have often been replaced by concrete stormwater channels to manage flooding.
+These changes have significantly impacted the health and function of our waterways.

-Hornsby Shire is lucky to have expansive bushland, wetlands and creeks that provide community with important ecological, recreational, economic and social benefits.
+Hornsby Shire is fortunate to have vast areas of bushland, wetlands and creeks that provide vital ecological, recreational, economic and social benefits.
+By understanding and caring for our local waterways, we help preserve this unique environment for future generations.

 An overview of the Hornsby Shire water story and our water cycle.